SlumberDemon/TagsPlus/readme.md

 ## Todo
 - Re-add slash commands
 - Re-write storing and laoding of tags
-- Fix cog loading error
+- Fix creating tags with the same name

 ## Other projects from the creators